-G-Core Labs’ technologies have a gaming core.
-To arrange global delivery of games at peak loads, we have built our own high-speed content delivery network.
+G‑Core Labs’ technologies have a gaming core.
+To arrange global delivery of heavy content (games, video, soft) at peak loads, we have built our own high-speed content delivery network.
 Traffic exchange between CDN and sources occurs within the core network (backbone).
 This makes it possible to deliver any heavy content with minimum delay.

 The established infrastructure has been tested for strength by a million of users playing simultaneously.
 So we decided to turn the network into a universal CDN service to deliver video, broadcasts, web applications, software, advertising, and websites.